List of tallest buildings in Sydney: 21st century

 A 235 m height restriction implementation persisted in Sydney's building regulations well into the early 2010s.
 However, this height restriction was lifted in 2016, allowing buildings to be built as high as 310 m on condition that public spaces were not overshadowed.
 This was further raised to 330 m at the end of 2019.

-Sydney's most recent residential tower, 505 George Street, will rise 270 metres, comprising 80 stories much of it serviced apartments.
+Sydney's most recent residential tower, 505 George Street, will rise 270 metres, comprising 80 storeys much of it serviced apartments.
 As the tower penetrates Sydney Airport's Obstacle Limitation Surfaces (OLS) it will require an Aeronautical Impact assessment approval, which it received in 2020, although construction has yet to start as of 2024.

-The current tallest building in Sydney, and the fourth tallest in Australia is Crown Sydney.
-Completed in 2020 it stands at a height of 271 m, overtaking the Chifley Tower's previous title as tallest in Sydney, standing at a height of 244 m.
+The current tallest building in Sydney, and the fourth-tallest in Australia, is Crown Sydney, completed in 2020 and standing at a height of 271 m, overtaking the Chifley Tower's previous title as the tallest in Sydney standing at a height of 244 m.